mirshahzad/mirshahzad.github.io/_pages/about.md

 - Preparing for CompTIA Security +
 - Reading Book "The Idiot" by Fyodor Dostovesky
 - Reading Book "The General of The Dead Army" by Ismail Kadare
+- Voluntarily mentoring security students, and reviewing their portfolio website and resume to grow professionally.